CNAG-Biomedical-Informatics/convert-pheno/README.md

 The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:

 Rueda, M et al., (2023).
-Convert-Pheno: A toolbox to interconvert common data models for phenotypic data \[Software\].
+Convert-Pheno: A software toolkit for the interconversion of standard data models for phenotypic data \[Software\].
 Available from https://github.com/mrueda/convert-pheno

 # AUTHOR